finkelbert/ProPer_Projekt/README.md

 **File names**

 * File names should not include special characters (e.g. IPA or diacritics), as well as spaces or dots.
-It is recommended to use an uderscore to separate filename elements (e.g. *interrogative_speaker1_sentence1.wav*).
+It is recommended to use an underscore to separate file name elements (e.g. *interrogative_speaker1_sentence1.wav*).

 **Audio**